Embed PDF in HTML: 6 methods (including enterprise solutions)

 This method is simple to implement and works well in most modern browsers.
 Ensure the parent container has defined dimensions to avoid display issues.

-Example for embedding a PDF file using the <embed> tag:
+Example for embedding PDF documents using the <embed> tag:

 Embedding Using the Embed Tag